-As a private venture, Potez had finally built and flown the Super Magister CM-173, in order to provide a modernized trainer as a follow-on and replacement for air forces already using the CM-170.
+As a private venture, Potez had finally built and flown the CM173 Super Magister, in order to provide a modernized trainer as a follow-on and replacement for air forces already using the CM-170

 Main innovations was the Martin-Baker/Hispano ejection seats set in a new canopy giving improved view and lower drag.
 Radio equipment was modernized in line with modern requirements, fuel tankage were increased from 965 l to 1200 l and the ailerons combine the large area and powered control which were alternatives in the older Magisters.
 Apart from these improvements, the company stated that the structures of the CM-170 and CM-173 Magister was interchangeable.